ScARF Student Bursaries

 We can help fund attendance at events where they are either directly relevant to an aspect of Scottish archaeological research, or the student should be presenting some aspect of their research into Scottish archaeology at a broader themed conference.

-In return for ScARF covering the conference fee/stipend towards travel, bursary recipients are usually expected to write a short report on their experience of the conference.
+In return for ScARF covering the conference fee/stipend towards travel, bursary recipients are usually expected to write a short report on their experience of the conference or a case study summarising their research in Scottish archaeology.
 The full series of ScARF supported student reports can be found here.

 To apply, please send an email with details of the conference you would like to attend, along with a short supporting statement explaining why it would benefit your studies and how it relates to Scottish archaeological research questions.
 We may also ask for a short letter written by a referee to support your application.